 The location your plant is kept in will also affect the plant’s watering schedule.
 If the plant is in bright indirect sunlight, in a hot room, then you should water it more.
 In a cool room with bright indirect sunlight, you should water it less.

-You should water your Goldfish plant at least once per week in the spring and summer months.
-You should only water your plant in the fall and winter months every 2 or 3 weeks.
+I find that I need to water my Goldfish plant at least once per week in the spring and summer months.
+Typically, I only water my plant in the fall and winter months every 2 or 3 weeks.

 The Fundamental Importance of Good Drainage